Pattern Rigidity and the Hilbert-Smith Conjecture: Preliminaries

-\begin{defn} A {\bf symmetric pattern} of closed convex (or quasiconvex) sets in a hyperbolic metric space $\Hyp$ is a $G$-invariant countable collection $\JJ$ of quasiconvex sets such that \\ 1) $G$ acts cocompactly on $\Hyp$. \\ 2) The stabilizer $H$ of $J \in \JJ$ acts cocompactly on $J$. \\ 3) $\JJ$ is the orbit of some (any) $J \in \JJ$ under $G$. \end{defn}
+\begin{defn} Let $G$ be a hyperbolic group acting geometrically (i.e. freely, cocompactly and properly discontinuously by isometries) on a hyperbolic metric space $\Hyp$.
+A {\bf symmetric pattern} of closed convex (or quasiconvex) sets in $\Hyp$ is a $G$-invariant countable collection $\JJ$ of convex (or quasiconvex) sets such that \\ 1) The stabilizer $H$ of $J \in \JJ$ acts cocompactly on $J$. \\ 2) $\JJ$ is the orbit of some (any) $J \in \JJ$ under $G$. \end{defn}

-This definition is slightly more restrictive than Schwartz' notion of a symmetric pattern of geodesics, in the sense that he takes $\JJ$ to be a finite union of orbits of geodesics, whereas Condition (3) above forces $\JJ$ to consist of one orbit.
-All our results go through with the more general definition, where $\JJ$ is a finite union of orbits of closed convex (or quasiconvex) sets, but we restrict ourselves to one orbit for expository ease.
+This definition is slightly more restrictive than Schwartz' notion of a symmetric pattern of geodesics, in the sense that he takes $\JJ$ to be a finite union of orbits of geodesics, whereas Condition (2) above forces $\JJ$ to consist of one orbit.
+All our results go through with the more general definition, where $\JJ$ is a finite union of orbits of closed convex (or quasiconvex) sets, but we restrict ourselves to one orbit for ease of exposition.

 Suppose that $(X_1, d_1), (X_2,d_2)$ are metric spaces.
 Let $\JJ_1, \JJ_2$ be collections of closed subsets of $X_1, X_2$ respectively.
 Then $d_i$ induces a {\em pseudo-metric} (which, by abuse of notation, we continue to refer to as $d_i$) on $\JJ_i$ for $i = 1, 2$.
 This is just the ordinary (not Hausdorff) distance between closed subsets of a metric space.